apache/spark/docs/howto/operator/bash.rst

     t2 = BashOperator(
         task_id='bash_example',

-        # This fails with `Jinja template not found` error
+        # This fails with 'Jinja template not found' error
         # bash_command="/home/batcher/test.sh",

         # This works (has a space after)